 - Related Entries

 The paradigm case of consequentialism is utilitarianism, whose classic proponents were Jeremy Bentham (1789), John Stuart Mill (1861), and Henry Sidgwick (1907).
 (For predecessors, see Schneewind 1990.)
 Classic utilitarians held hedonistic act consequentialism.
 Act consequentialism is the claim that an act is morally right if and only if that act maximizes the good, that is, if and only if the total amount of good for all minus the total amount of bad for all is greater than this net amount for any incompatible act available to the agent on that occasion.
 (Cf. Moore 1912, chs.
 1–2.)
 Hedonism then claims that pleasure is the only intrinsic good and that pain is the only intrinsic bad.
-Together these claims imply that an act is morally right if and only if that act causes “the greatest happiness for the greatest number,” as the common slogan says.

 Classic utilitarianism is consequentialist as opposed to deontological because of what it denies.
 It denies that moral rightness depends directly on anything other than consequences, such as whether the agent promised in the past to do the act now.
 Of course, the fact that the agent promised to do the act might indirectly affect the act's consequences if breaking the promise will make other people unhappy.
 Nonetheless, according to classic utilitarianism, what makes it morally wrong to break the promise is its future effects on those other people rather than the fact that the agent promised in the past.